Conditional Logic for Form Fields

 For example, If your Condition is structured as the following with the ALL command:

 This means that in order for the THEN logic to trigger, the response must be either 6, 7, 8, 9, or 10.
 If a response of 11 is provided, it is only True for the "Greater Than" Statement, but not for the "Less or Equal" Statement, and thus is False.
-(NOTE: This is simplified to better illustrate the functionality - integers can also be accepted, so 5.1, 5.2, etc., are also accepted responses.)
+(NOTE: This is simplified to better illustrate the functionality - decimals can also be accepted, so 5.1, 5.2, etc., are also accepted responses.)

 You are not limited to using these additional commands to the same field for a single Condition.